 - “I don’t want to bother people with another email.”

-If you keep it short and concrete about exactly what you’re requesting, they will read it and try to help.
+If you keep it easy to read, and concrete about exactly what you’re requesting, they will read it and try to help.
 People love to help when there’s something clear to do!
-Start with just a few people to test it out, and then widen the circle as you build confidence.
+Start with just a few people to test it out, revise as needed, and then widen the circle as you build confidence.

 - “I don’t know enough people to tell.”

-You definitely do.
+You probably do.
 Think about former co-workers, former clients, friends, family, and all kinds of people sitting in your email contact list.
 Those contacts are more interested than you may think.
 Go through your contact list and find at least 15 people to start.
 The more you tell, the better.
-(Individualized emails work best.)

 - Choose people who trust you.